Steven O'Hara

+Early life and amateur career

 O'Hara was born in Bellshill, and started playing golf at 7 years of age at Calderbraes Golf Club before moving to Colville Park GC.
+O'Hara's younger brother Paul (born 1986) is also a professional golfer.

+O'Hara had a successful amateur career which included winning the Scottish Amateur in 2000 and the St Andrews Links Trophy in 2001.

+Professional career

-He had a successful amateur career which included winning the Scottish Amateur in 2000 and the St Andrews Links Trophy in 2001.
-He turned professional in 2001 after being part of the Scottish team winning the 2001 European Amateur Team Championship and a member of the first Great Britain and Ireland team to retain the Walker Cup, alongside future stars such as Luke Donald and Graeme McDowell.
+In 2001, O'Hara turned professional after being part of the Scottish team winning the 2001 European Amateur Team Championship and a member of the first Great Britain and Ireland team to retain the Walker Cup, alongside future stars such as Luke Donald and Graeme McDowell.

 After earning his card at qualifying school at the end of 2003, he competed on the European Tour, except for 2008 when he dropped down to the second tier Challenge Tour.
 O'Hara failed to regain his full playing rights on the European Tour for 2013 and failed to qualify for the final stages of Q-School.

-O'Hara's younger brother Paul (born 1986) is also a professional golfer.